Harry & Meghan Help Save An Elephant In Newly Released Instagram Pics

 Conservationists are attacking the problem of poaching by using technology, specifically tracking collars, to protect both local communities and the elephants themselves from danger.

 In the fourth picture posted, Meghan Markle is seen helping Harry place a tracking collar a sedated elephant, thus helping protect its future.
-The two travelled to Botswana in 2017 in what many saw as a pre-engagement trip.
+The two traveled to Botswana in 2017 in what many saw as a pre-engagement trip.

 Meghan Markle and Prince Harry seen caring for elephant in previously unseen snaphttps://t.co/eJGC67J3t5